YZ1GO/L.EIC018_LC_PRJ/proj/README.md

 Beforehand, we should check if it is the player or the cursor for which we are calling the function.

-If it is the player, his movement should be inside the arena.
+If it is the player, its movement should be inside the arena.
 If the movement doesn't respect the boundaries, it won't move.
 The same goes to the cursor.
 It should be inside the screen.

 #### Enemies

 A key aspect of the game is the interaction with enemies.
 If the player's sprite intersects with an enemy's sprite, indicating a collision, the player loses health.
-This check is performed after each keyboard or mouse input.
+This check is performed continuously during the game.

 <img src="img/enemiescollision.png">